 Traci has been appointed by the Chief Justice of the U.S. Supreme Court to serve on the Advisory Committee on Evidence Rules, which advises the Supreme Court on possible amendments to the Federal Rules of Evidence, beginning in October 2016.
-She also serves on the Advisory Board of the Isabella Stewart Gardner Museum, the board of directors of Greater Boston Legal Services, and the board of directors of the New England Legal Foundation.
+She also serves on the Advisory Board of the Isabella Stewart Gardner Museum and the board of directors of the New England Legal Foundation.

 The following represents experience prior to joining Jones Day.

 Argued before the U.S. Supreme Court as amicus curiae in death penalty case.